 A: Primarily through broadcasting rights, sponsorships, ticket sales, merchandising, and brand deals.

-Q5: What’s different in the IPL team owners list 2025 compared to 2024?
+Q5: What changed in the IPL team owners list in 2026 compared to previous years?

 Disclaimer: